lexbor/docs/source/examples/encoding/single/from_to.md

 ## Conclusion

-The `from_to.c` example illustrates a practical approach to character encoding conversion using the Lexbor encoding library.
+The `from_to.c` example illustrates a practical approach to character encoding conversion using the `lexbor` encoding library.
 It showcases error handling, user guidance, and processing loops, making it a valuable reference for developers needing to handle various text encodings in their applications.
 This example emphasizes the importance of robust input handling and clean output generation